Chinese migrants warm themselves under a cold rain after crossing the US-Mexico border, in Campo, California.

 07 March, 2024

-Chinese migrants warm themselves during a cold rain after crossing the US–Mexico border.
-Campo, California.
+Chinese migrants warm themselves under a cold rain after crossing the US-Mexico border, in Campo, California.

 Are you a photographer and/or passionate about press freedom?
 Sign up for our newsletter to stay updated on our annual contest and to hear about exhibitions near you.